kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 Division by zero functions becoming unbounded at points where division by zero is attempted

-Renormaliztion theory: Quantum and Relativity: problem oc functions "blowing up" that preclude a conclusive theoer
+Renormaliztion theory: Quantum and Relativity: problem oc functions "blowing up" that preclude a conclusive theory

 Stability and the s-plane.
 The importance of zero. s = sigma + j omega exponential and the value